 Such, then, is to be the disposition of the camps throughout the Era of Wickedness.
-Those who do not adhere to these things shall not succeed in reoccupying their native soil ...
-(Lost fragment).
-These, in fact, are the regulations for the social conduct of the "enlightened" until God eventually visits the earth, even as He has said, "There shall come upon thee and upon thy people and upon thy kinsfolk days the like of which have not been since Ephraim departed from Judah."
-With those that follow them God's Covenant will be confirmed; they will be delivered from all the snares of corruption.
-The foolish, however, will ...
-(Lost fragment) and be punished.
+Those who do not adhere to these things shall not succeed in reoccupying their native soil [].
+These, in fact, are the regulations for the social conduct of the 'enlightened' until God eventually visits the earth, even as He has said: 'There shall come upon thee and upon thy people and upon thy kinsfolk days the like of which have not been since Ephraim departed from Judah' [Isa.
+7.17].
+With those that follow them God's covenant will be confirmed; they will be delivered from all the snares of corruption.
+The foolish, however, will [] and be punished.

-Of rank and precedence:
+Of rank and precedence (xiv, 3-12)